Schinzel/web-blocks/README.md

 **You want a feature based architecture**
 Most frameworks do not allow a feature based architecture.
-With standalone page-elements, reading resource files from the source folder of classes, and a file system based routing system you can have a feature based architecture.
+With standalone page-elements, reading resource files from the source folder of classes, and a file system based routing system this framework encourages feature based architecture.

 The project consists of two parts:
 - [Web Framework](src/main/kotlin/io/schinzel/page_elements/web/README.md)